 Body Image and Eating Disorders

-The judgement of bodies for their worthiness is pervasive and invasive in our culture, and can impact every aspect of your life.
+The judgement of bodies for their worthiness is pervasive and invasive in our culture, and can impact every aspect of life.
 It can come from your closest friends, your family, your most intimate relationships, your doctor, or your neighbor.
 It is in books and movies, on billboards and all over social media.
 If you are a person of color or LGBTQ, the impact can be even more complex and painful!
 Wherever you land on the identity spectrum, It is time to end the war with yourself.
-Your body is not the enemy.